The Jolly Hookers fishing club is a group of men who love to fish on a regular basis.

 On our website we have information about many of the great fishing spots in Northern California -

-The meeting will be at the Rancho Cordova Elks Lodge, 11440 Elks Circle, Rancho Cordova.
+The meeting will be at our regular meeting place, the Rancho Cordova Elks Lodge, 11440 Elks Circle, Rancho Cordova.

 There are two types of fisherman -

-Taking first place in the derby was Bob Schmidt with a 6.3 pound trout.
-Second place went to Ron Madsen with a 3.63 pound trout.
-Rounding out the top five were Rene Villanueva with a 1.71 pound kokanee in third, Sammy Osuna in fourth with a 1.38 pound trout, and John Frantz in fifth with a 1.36 pound trout.
+Weighing in the biggest fish was Rick Schrichfield with a 1.76 pound trout.
+In a close second was Jim Lloyd with a 1.71 pound trout.
+Rounding out the top five were Bob Schmidt with a 1.67 pound trout for third; Steve Veffredo at fourth with a 1.45 pound trout; and Larry Henle in fifth with a 1.16 pound trout.